Skip to content

 • Major risk factors: major surgery >30 minutes, hospitalization > 3 days, C-section

-• Non-transient risk factors: Malignancy (active), IBD, liver disease, hereditary thrombophilia
+• Non-transient risk factors: malignancy (active), myeloproliferative disorders, IBD, liver disease, hereditary thrombophilia (factor V Leiden and prothrombin gene mutations most common), antiphospholipid syndrome.

 Evaluation